geschke/docker-php-fpm-swrm/README.md

 # geschke/php-fpm-swrm

-This is a minimalistic php-fpm Docker image based on Ubuntu 20.04 LTS (Focal) image.
+This is a minimalistic php-fpm Docker image based on the official Ubuntu images.
-The image provides the current PHP 7.4 version only.
+The image provides different PHP versions as seen below.

+## Supported tags

+* 7.4-fpm-n, latest - usage of PHP 7.4 included in the Ubuntu distribution.
+This is the main branch as known before.
+* 7.4-fpm-ubuntu20.04-sury-n - PHP 7.4 from deb.sury.org [PPA](https://launchpad.net/~ondrej/+archive/ubuntu/php/) based on Ubuntu 20.04 LTS
+* 8.0-fpm-ubuntu20.04-sury-n - PHP 8.0 from deb.sury.org [PPA](https://launchpad.net/~ondrej/+archive/ubuntu/php/) based on Ubuntu 20.04 LTS

+n = build number, higher numbers are newer builds

 ## Usage